Jefferson–Hemings controversy: 1998 DNA study

 According to an initial report on the findings of a 1998 DNA study which tested the Y-chromosome of direct male-line descendants of Eston Hemings, and other related tests, there is a high probability that Thomas Jefferson was the biological father of Eston Hemings, with a nearly perfect match between the DNA of Jefferson's paternal uncle and the descendants of Eston Hemings.
-These initial claims were later relativised by the lead researcher in the case, acknowledging that the DNA was compatible with the paternity of some of Jefferson's relatives and that it was inconsistent with paternity by one of the Carr brothers.
+These initial claims were later explained by the lead researcher in the case, acknowledging that the DNA was compatible with the paternity of a Jefferson male and that it was inconsistent with paternity by any of the Carr brothers.

 In his reply to questions on the study, the authors of the DNA study made clear:

 We know from the historical and the DNA data that Thomas Jefferson can neither be definitely excluded nor solely implicated in the paternity of illegitimate children with his slave Sally Hemings.

 In the Monticello Commission's report on the paternity question, Dr. David Page, one of the committee's scientific case reviewers, recommended that additional research needed to be done into "the local population structure around Monticello two hundred years ago, as respects the Y chromosome," before entirely ruling out the possibility of the paternity of any of the other 7 potential paternity candidates.

+2026 DNA study

+In September 2026, a study funded by the Smithsonian Institution was reported to have found a less than 0.1 percent chance that Thomas Jefferson did not father either Madison Hemings or Eston Hemings.
+The study involved cutting-edge genetic analysis that did not exist at the time of previous investigations, and utilized hair samples from Jefferson (cut, as was mourning custom, the day he died), and genetic samples from 13 living descendants of Jefferson, Madison and Eston (there are no known descendants of Beverly or Harriet).

+Kurin's findings came under critique, with critics pointing out that the genome study was still undergoing peer-review, and one of the Hemings descendants who participated in the study withdrew after becoming troubled by Kurin's methods.
+The geneticists involved say the single withdrawal did not alter the findings.